Kanimuthu Paappa: Cast

+Production

+Kanimuthu Paappa marked the directorial debut of S. P. Muthuraman.
+The film's story and screenplay were written by V. C. Guhanathan.
+Muthuraman, who wanted to direct films outside AVM Productions, expressed his interest to A. V. Meiyappan through a letter to which he agreed and wished him well.
+Lakshmanan who worked as production controller for V. C. Guhanathan was initially supposed to produce the film; however he left the film with Guhanathan taking care of production and Subramaniya Reddiar providing finance.

 Soundtrack

-The music was composed by T. V. Raju.
-Lyrics were written by Poovai Senguttuvan.
-"Radhaiyin Nenjame" is based on the Hindi song "Khilte Hain Gul Yahan" from Sharmeelee (1971), and "Chithii Chollu Chollu" is based on "Hai Na Bolo Bolo" from Andaz (1971).
+The music was composed by T. V. Raju and lyrics were written by Poovai Senguttuvan.
+The song "Radhaiyin Nenjame" is based on the Hindi song "Khilte Hain Gul Yahan" from Sharmeelee (1971), and "Chithii Chollu Chollu" is based on "Hai Na Bolo Bolo" from Andaz (1971).